makplangbit/OnyxData_August_Challenge/README.md

 - About 55.8% of clients are Parents
 - 72% of Parent Population do not claim Insurance
 - 295 of clients have Kids driving
 - Avearge age of client is 47 years
+- 49% of clientshold a Bachelors degree with no significant claim frequency

 # Insights and Recommendations
 - Provision if tailored guidelines for various coverage areas.